King Arthur, Dame Agatha come alive in Cornwall and Devon October 19, 2009Posted by Tracy in : England , add a comment

 Travel is an inherently messy business, something that produces a fair amount of ambivalence –angst, even, at times — in the eco-sensitive travel writer.
 So it’s particularly gratifying when I find a destination that makes it easy to reduce my impact along the way.

-England is just such a destination, with recycling bins everywhere, a vibrant “Buy Local” campaign and public transport that aces ours in every way.
+England is just such a destination, with recycling bins everywhere, a vibrant “” campaign and public transport that aces ours in every way.
 EasyJet, the budget airline I booked for my side trip to Spain, made it easy to offset my carbon footprint by checking a box and paying a few extra dollars to plant trees or invest in renewables.
 Picturesque walking and cycling trails crisscross the nation, and people actually use them — a lot.
 And a couple of our destinations — Totnes and Dartington — I later learned are important innovators in a desperately needed transition movement toward a sustainable economy.

 In London, we toured the Borough Market, a celebration of all things delicious, with a strong emphasis on locally sourced, sustainably grown food.
 This market was pulsing with color, aroma and flavor when we arrive on a Thursday morning, with everything from artisanal cheeses and breads to fresh morels and artichokes to pig snouts and sausages vying for shoppers’ attention.